 Several of the cities and counties in the region expressed interest in a regional approach to several programs or facilities.
 These regional or sub-regional approaches can be accomplished through inter-local agreements.
-Another approach is for a regional entity to take on the responsibility of implementation.
-The advantages of a WRSWMA is its ability to implement projects in a manner that balances the needs of all communities and not just the host community.
-The WRSWMA can undertake programs including administering multi-city collection programs to building facilities such as citizen convenience stations, transfer stations or landfills.
+Another approach that can address potential conflicts is the establishment of a WRSWMA.
+There is a range of potential projects that a WRSWMA can undertake, including administering multi-city collection programs to building facilities such as citizen convenience stations, transfer stations or landfills.